ozempic shortness of breath

 Frequently Asked Questions

-What should I do if I experience shortness of breath while taking Ozempic?
+What should I do if I experience mild breathing difficulties on Ozempic?

 Disclaimer & Editorial Standards